bavix/gripmock/README.md

 ## Stubbing

 Stubbing is the essential mocking of GripMock.
-It will match and return the expected result into GRPC service.
+It will match and return the expected result into gRPC service.
 This is where you put all your request expectation and response

 ### Dynamic stubbing
 You could add stubbing on the fly with a simple REST API.
 HTTP stub server is running on port `:4771`